JoanCharmant/quill-blender/docs/export.md

 | Force field  | ❌ |
 | Collection instance  | ❌ |

-Note: some object types can be converted to Grease Pencil objects within Blender and then exported.
+Note: the following object types can be converted to Grease Pencil objects using Blender built-in converter and then exported to Quill:
+- Mesh
+- Curve
+- Text

 ## Animation